 High Intensity Glucose Performance Zone (GPZ) = Your optimal fuel range.
 How do we stay there?
 By supplying the right amount of glucose at the right times during high-intensity demands.

-We think about maximising athletic performance in two categories: On-Hours and Off-Hours.
+We think about maximizing athletic performance in two categories: On-Hours and Off-Hours.

 On-Hours = training or performance.
 Off-Hours = recovery and preparation.